Three PA banks announce big losses on same day; one hints it is tied to Worley & Obetz

 The Chairman and CEO of Fulton Financial Corporation, E. Philip Wenger, would not comment if the loss was from Worley & Obetz, but did tell FOX43, “There is no danger to Fulton Financial, Fulton Bank, or the bank’s customers from this matter; even after this loss, Fulton will remain a very stable company with strong capital.”

 On May 31, 2018 Univest Corporation of Pennsylvania’s wholly owned subsidiary, Univest Bank and Trust Co announced it was aware of, “alleged fraudulent activities believed to be perpetrated by one or more employees of the borrower and its related entities.
 It is expected the Corporation’s second quarter 2018 net income and net income per share will be adversely affected by provision for loan and leases losses and professional fees arising from this commercial lending relationship.”

 Their SEC filling continued to read, “loan and leases losses related to this matter, which will be recorded in the Corporation’s second quarter 2018 financial results, could amount to the entire $13.0 million of the Bank’s participating interest… The Bank is continuing to investigate the matters described above and work with the lead bank.
 Based on the Bank’s review of the circumstances of the alleged fraudulent activities involving this borrower.”

+Mike Keim, President, Univest Bank and Trust Co, tells FOX43, “We are unable to provide any additional information regarding this matter at this time, but can confirm that we are, and expect to remain, well capitalized, despite any issues with this commercial lending relationship.
+We also do believe that this is an isolated incident and is not indicative of a broader increase in exposure to fraud-related losses in connection with our lending businesses.”

 FULL SEC FILINGS: